Moderator: Gina Rider & Ann Jett

 Moderator: Gary Collins

-The NHS is a club devoted to scholarship, service, leadership, and character.
+The NHS is devoted to scholarship, service, leadership, and character.
 NHS members perform community service each month, organize Seton’s bi-annual Blood Drive, and sponsor fundraisers that benefit Seton students.

 Moderator: Molly Brauch